-Dance etiquette during social dancing is important and it’s being followed for centuries.
-No one wants to do anything embarrassing and although most of it is just common sense, it’s still pretty good to know them just in case!
+Dance etiquette during social dancing is important and has been followed for centuries.
+Everyone should feel comfortable when dancing and although most of it is just common sense, it’s still pretty good to know them just in case!
 It applies to MDS and if you decide to go out partner dancing anywhere else.

 Asking someone to dance

 Traditionally, it’s always been the lead’s job to ask a follow to dance but nowadays it’s totally acceptable for a follow to ask a lead.
 You could ask “May I have this dance?” or “Would you like to dance?” but it’s okay if you’re less formal about it.

 At MDS we encourage an open, friendly and welcoming community.
 You’ll find people from beginner to advanced level and everyone is free and encouraged to dance with people of different levels.
 It’s great for the community and it’s great for your dancing!
 Try not to dance only with the people you know but dance with someone new and, better yet, with someone of a lower level than you.
 Remember when you were a beginner dancer!
 Don’t leave them to look on, but help to include them.
 That new beginner dancer might be your favourite person to dance with soon.

 If you’re dancing with someone then you can ask them again for a second dance straight after (and this can be a great compliment) but after that it’s considered that you are monopolising that person.
 In the same way, don’t just dance with the same person for the whole time and not ask others to dance!
 The whole point of social dancing is to be social and dance with lots of people.

 If you don’t want to dance with someone then it’s okay to decline them (and you’re not obligated to give them a reason) but do be polite and keep in mind that rejection can hurt!
 It can take a lot of courage to request a dance, even for advanced dancers.
 It’s great to offer to save them a dance later if you can.
 Prior requests always take priority, so make sure you explain if you’re already booked.